teracyhq/blog/source/_posts/2014-10-07-bootflat-ui-kit-for-sketch.markdown

 We have to release our Teracy Finance Assistant app by the end of this year.
 So, we've come to decide on finding an open source framework that matches our flat designs.

-And we found [Bootflat][] - an open source Flat UI kit based on Twitter Boostrap 3 framework.
+And we found [Bootflat][] - an open source Flat UI kit based on Twitter Bootstrap 3 framework.
 For designers, they offer a free PSD, including a set of beautiful and pure elements, which you can use to create startup projects, websites or iOS/Android Apps.
-This will save the developing time a lot.
+This will save a lot of developing time.

 There's still one thing that's bugging us though.
 As our company starts switching to Sketch for UI design, this beautiful framework doesn't provide the .sketch file of elements, only .psd.
 So we think "OK, why not